RocketSoftware/jcl-projcl-vscode-ext/README.md

 ## Technical Assistance and Support

 The PRO/JCL extension is made available to customers on the Visual Studio Code Marketplace.
-If you are on active support for PRO/JCL, you can get technical assistance and support from ASG/Rocket Customer support team using [Support](https://www.asg.com/en/Support/Access-Login.aspx).
+If you are on active support for PRO/JCL, you can get **Technical Support** using [Support](https://my.rocketsoftware.com/RocketCommunity).

 Note: The PRO/JCL extension uses the Output view to report its internal issues & errors.
 To view the messages specific to the PRO/JCL extension and not related to Zowe Explorer, click the dropdown in the Output view and select PRO/JCL.

-Kindly report any issue encountered in the extension to ASG/Rocket Customer support team.
+Kindly report any issue encountered in the extension to **Technical Support**.

 ## Release Notes

+### 1.0.8

+* Rebranding of ASG as Rocket Software
+* Update links for support & documentation
+* Add input type at top of saved listing
+* Validate length of JMP parameter

 ### 1.0.7